Skip to main content

 A dog sniffing a tree trunk in the forest.

-Aujeszky disease (pseudorabies) is always fatal in dogs.
-The herpes virus is transmitted through raw pork or contact with infected wild boar.
-No vaccine and no...
+Aujeszky's disease (pseudorabies) is always fatal in dogs.
+The herpesvirus is spread through raw pork or contact with infected wild boar.
+Symptoms: extreme...

 Illustration of a white dog with pointy ears and a green bandana, surrounded by paw prints and grass.